 Certified Music Teacher, Wake County Public Schools

-Mrs. Booth is a licensed educator with over thirteen consecutive years of classroom experience, and over twenty-four years of performance experience.
-She is a National Board Certified Orchestra teacher, holds an advanced degree in Educational Leadership and a Master’s Degree in Music Education with a concentration in String Pedagogy from the University of North Carolina at Greensboro.
+Mrs. Booth is a licensed educator with fifteen consecutive years of classroom experience, and over twenty-six years of performance experience.
+She is a National Board Certified Orchestra teacher, holds an advanced degree in Educational Leadership, and a Master’s Degree in Music Education with a concentration in String Pedagogy from the University of North Carolina at Greensboro.
 While attending UNC-Greensboro, Mrs. Booth studied cello with Alex Ezerman.
 Mrs. Booth received a BA in Performance with a concentration in Cello from North Carolina Central University, and studied cello with Master Cellist, Dr. Timothy Holley.
 She also studied cello with Jessie Suggs, Jr., Kellie Keiser, and Jennifer Wernicke.

 Mrs. Booth is excited to bring her wealth of experience, knowledge, and success to the Wake Forest Community Youth Orchestra.
 Throughout her career she has served as String Specialist, Conductor, and Lead Teacher in charter, private, and public school settings, as well as for non-profit music organizations.
 Mrs. Booth is a former member of the Greensboro Philharmonia, and performed Duke Symphony Orchestra, Durham Symphony, Raleigh Symphony, and completed a mini-tour in Sydney, Australia.